Sue joined Richard Newton Consulting (RNC) as a Consultant in 2012. She met Richard at Rathbone Cymru where he was Director.

 She has a 25-year long career in Audience Development in the arts and Marketing and Communications in the Charity, Education, and Sustainability sectors.
 Her CV includes The Whitworth Gallery, Manchester, Arts About Manchester (the precursor to the Audience Agency), Manchester Metropolitan University and Contact Theatre.
 Her freelance work includes projects for Conwy County Council, Pontardawe Arts Centre, Manchester City Council, the internationally acclaimed performance company, Quarantine, and the Centre for Chinese Contemporary Art.

-Sue is interested in Audience Development that broadens participation from non-traditional audiences and her work here includes assignments with Arts Council England’s Creative People and Places in Yorkshire and Northumbria.
+Sue is interested in Audience Development which broadens participation from non-traditional audiences and her work here includes assignments with Arts Council England’s Creative People and Places in Yorkshire and Northumbria.

 She enjoys working with organisations to encourage Change and develop Marketing and Brand Strategy to increase their financial resilience and visibility.
 As Oldham Coliseum’s Head of Marketing, Sue implemented a change in strategy that led to a 6% increase in audiences and record-breaking box office revenue.